InfiniteTurbo/blp-economy/README.md

 - [ ] Integrate with framework - let the user edit their initial starting balance when creating a character (or edit balance when editing a character)
 - [ ] Framework integrations - remove a users balance when they delete a character they own.
 - [ ] Accounts: Use cash and bank accounts
-- [ ] Interface: Interface needs to be hidden by default.
+- [ ] Balance Interface: Interface needs to be hidden by default.
 Only show the users balance on each account for 10 seconds when they run /balance.
+- [ ] Banking Interface: Show "Welcome back, F/L Character Name" instead of "Welcome back, username" - for example "Welcome back, Joe King"

 ### Note: Add [X] in a task to mark it complete.